 If actual negative impacts are identified, Group companies are expected to take corrective actions in collaboration with the supplier.
-This may include monitoring working conditions, requiring improvement plans and, if necessary, terminating collaborations, as stipulated in the Group's Code of Conduct.
+This may include monitoring working conditions, requiring

 XANO aims to progressively enhance the control and monitoring of working conditions within the value chain, with a particular focus on identified risk areas.
-As direct control over the supply chain is limited in a decentralised governance model, the emphasis is on assisting and guiding Group companies to ensure responsible supplier relationships.
+As direct control over the supply chain is limited in a decentralised governance model, the emphasis is on assisting and guiding Group companies to ensure responsible supplier relationships. improvement, requiring further action to ensure more systematic monitoring, improved processes and enhanced collaboration.
+The Group is dedicated to enhancing transparency and accountability within its supply chain.
+This is an ongoing effort that aligns with its overarching strategy.